knmnyn/cs4248-2020/_pages/about.md

     <strong>Min-Yen KAN</strong><br/>
     <a href="mailto:kanmy@comp.nus.edu.sg" style="text-decoration:none"><i class="fas fa-envelope"></i> kanmy@comp.nus.edu.sg</a><br/>
     <i class="fas fa-building"></i> AS6 05-12<br/><br/>
     Office hours are held after class, but more commonly by appointment.
-Emails to me as a default are assumed to be public, and my replies and your anonymized email will likely be posted to Coursemology.
-Please let me know if you do not want the contents of your email posted; I will be happy to honor your requests.
+Emails and @Direct Mentions in Slack to me as a default are assumed to be public, and my replies and your anonymized email will likely be posted to Coursemology.
+Please let me know if you do not want the contents of your communication posted; I will be happy to honor your requests.
   </div>
 </div>